The American Legacy

 |The Chronicles plays have been

-inspired by some such organizing principle helps to
+plays that are inspired by some such organizing

-This year, the Chronicles will be devoted to The American Dream.
+This year, the Chronicles will be devoted to Justice.
 We believe this theme is especially resonant within the context of our national conversation and the shifting social paradigms within the neighborhood.
 In our neighborhood, particularly with its history of immigration and challenges to mainstream lifestyle, longstanding family businesses and residents continue to leave the neighborhood they once created, while newcomers have set up and changed their minds in the course of a year.
 As background to these real changes are the subtle relationships of each resident to the notion of right and rights as a citizen, a member of a community, and a human being.

-Playwrights are encouraged to respond directly, indirectly, and creatively to this idea; how the plays relate to the notion of "The American Dream" is up to the playwright.
+Playwrights are encouraged to respond directly, indirectly, and creatively to this idea; how the plays relate to the notion of "Justice" is up to the playwright.

 |We are seeking plays of no more